 - In the short-term trend, Bitcoin price is consolidating between the two horizontal levels of $73,000 and $62,500, suggesting a period of uncertainty before the next breakout.

-The original cryptocurrency, Bitcoin, rose roughly 4% during Tuesday’s market hours to reach $71,000 region.
-The uptick gained momentum from several factors including the recent comment by U.S. president Donald Trump of a potential end to the Iran conflict, renewed spot ETF inflow and rising futures trading tied to BTC.
+The original cryptocurrency, Bitcoin, rose roughly 4% during Tuesday’s market hours to reach the $71,000 region.
+The uptick gained momentum from several factors, including the recent comment by U.S. President Donald Trump of a potential end to the Iran conflict, renewed spot ETF inflow, and rising futures trading tied to BTC.
 However, many analysts suggest that the ongoing upswing in a potential bear trap and the prevailing correction trend could extend lower.

 Bitcoin Price Faces a Potential Bear Trap As Price Jump Lacks Real Money Inflow

 On March 10th, the crypto market jumped over 2% to reach a market cap of $2.41 Trillion.
-The buying pressure follows a risk on sentiment in the broader market as Trump signaled that the U.S-Iran war could be ending soon.
-Moreover, a significant drop in oil prices eased immediate inflation fear and potential tightening of interest rates.
+The buying pressure follows a risk-on sentiment in the broader market as Trump signaled that the U.S-Iran war could be ending soon.
+Moreover, a significant drop in oil prices eased immediate inflation fears and potential tightening of interest rates.

-Meanwhile, the order book is tilted towards selling as spot delta value is at -1.1k suggesting a mild ask-side imbalance as real-money buyers are not stacking bids aggressively but more sell orders are present.
+Meanwhile, the order book is tilted towards selling as the spot delta value is at -1.1k, suggesting a mild ask-side imbalance as real-money buyers are not stacking bids aggressively, but more sell orders are present.

-The perpetual delta value at -3.9k suggest a higher ask-side pressure as leveraged trades are even more willing to post sell-limit orders
+The perpetual delta value at -3.9k suggests a higher ask-side pressure, as leveraged trades are even more willing to post sell-limit orders

-Typically, the recovery bolster by only leverage force is considered unsustainable.
+Typically, the recovery bolstered by only leverage force is considered unsustainable.
 As spot hands are not buying but distributing during strength, analysts mark the recent surge as a potential ‘bear trap’.

 Thus, until spot CVD is flipped to positive values, BTC participants must remain cautious for a potential breakdown and continuation of the prevailing downtrend.